 ‘High-end litigation offering for serious matters.
 Large, very well resourced team.
 Highly responsive.’

 ‘The team has been quick to provide competitive quotes, prompt (and often urgent) turnarounds and has been available when needed.’

 ‘Jacqueline Harris is so easy to work with, provides concise and understandable advice and is quick to see our particular business needs and concerns and address them.’

 Livingston Centre Limited

-- Acting for Stornoway Wind Farm Limited in litigation that arose from the development of a wind farm on Lewis.
+- Acted for Stornoway Wind Farm Limited in an action brought by a group of crofters objecting the client’s plans to construct a wind farm on the island of Lewis.

 Shepherd and Wedderburn